(+34) 937 146 511

 Mounting:

-• Fix the coil holder to a static part of the machine
+Fix the coil holder to a static part of the machine.
+Align the rotor perfectly with the driving shaft, verifying concentricity and perpendicularity.

 Step-by-Step Mounting Process